 The student will produce a body of work that constitutes an original and qualitative contribution to the photographic environment to the satisfaction of the examiners.
-The work will be exhibited and be open to public scrutiny and review, and should consist of a minimum of 30 pieces or an agreed upon multi media presentation(s).
+The work will be exhibited and be open to public scrutiny and review, and should consist of a minimum of 30 pieces or an agreed upon multimedia presentation(s).
 A year-mark out of 40 must be generated from a minimum of 3 submissions.
 The examination mark will constitute 60% of the overall mark, which is subject to external moderation.

-Only when the Department of Photography and the promoter are satisfied with the quality of the work may the student present it for examination.
+Only when the Department of Visual Communication Design, the Photography Programme and the promoter are satisfied with the quality of the work may the student present it for examination.